 CBD has only been legal and widely available for a few years, so the scientific and medical communities are still researching its uses and how it may benefit humans and animals.

-It’s unlikely, therefore, that your vet will recommend CBD over other medications when treating chronic pain, joint issues, and anxiety.
-However, if you raise the subject with them, they might recommend it as a supportive treatment or advise that you use it for non-medical reasons.
+Your vet may not be familiar with CBD.
+However, if you raise the subject with them, they might recommend it as a supportive approach to canine wellness, or advise that you use it for non-medical reasons.

-Most vets agree that CBD is very safe for dogs and many animal experts now work with CBD companies and even endorse specific brands.
+Most vets agree that CBD is highly suitable for dogs and many animal experts now work with CBD companies and even endorse specific brands.
 In fact some brands partner with cannabis and hemp veternarians for the best outcomes for your furry friends.